Peer Power: The One Thing Every Veteran Entrepreneur Needs to Be Successful

 How it Helps

-Peer support replicates what we had in the military—in our fire teams, squads, etc., it provides a group of battle buddies to support your entrepreneurial journey.
+Peer support replicates what we had in the military—in our fire teams, squads, etc. It provides a group of battle buddies to support your entrepreneurial journey.
 You need to replicate that to succeed as a veteran entrepreneur.

-— Barrett Y. Bogue
+— Barrett Y. Bogue | President & Founder

 Think of peer support as 10x-ing your knowledge and capabilities as a founder.
 You'll gain immediate access to experts and problem solvers who've already overcome the challenges you're facing and can provide accountability.
 Peer support is different from mentorship in its intent—you are seeking partners to support your growth journey, not a person to serve as a sounding board.
-Peer support replicates what we had in the military—in our fire teams, squads, etc., it provides a group of battle buddies to support your entrepreneurial journey.
+Peer support replicates what we had in the military—in our fire teams, squads, etc. It provides a group of battle buddies to support your entrepreneurial journey.
 You need to replicate that to succeed as a veteran entrepreneur.

 I participated in peer support groups through Bunker Labs, the George W. Bush Institute, and the Stanford Graduate School of Business.
 Each opportunity led to greater personal growth as a business leader, expanded my network, and informed business decision-making.